 The Ningbing Karst covers a huge area.
 ISS has only looked at a small section of it - this small section still has potential.
-During 2021 and 2022 LiDAR imagery was used in the north and south of the area to locate more new caves and assist in the relocation of missing caves tagged in the 1990's.
-These areas are now located in GIS providing a window to the rest of the Ningbings which are still largely unknown.
+The rest of the Ningbings are still largely unknown.

 ODDS & ENDS

 I'm sure that there are some aspects of ISS activity that I haven't mentioned in this article, hopefully, they are minor.
 One thing that comes to mind is our installation of strain gauges in various caves.
 These devices monitor rock movement in areas that seem unstable.